GlobalNamesArchitecture/gnfinder/README.md

 [source code][client] of this gem for reference.
 For other usages read the original Go-lang [GNfinder] README file.

-First you need to create a instance of a `gnfinder` client
+First you need to create an instance of a `gnfinder` client

 ```ruby
 require 'gnfinder'